EENI Global Business School

 Doctorate: World Trade.

-Languages Courses, Masters, Doctorate in International Business and Foreign Trade in English Study Master Doctorate in International Business in Spanish Medidas antidumping Study, Course Master Doctorate in International Business in French Anti-dumping Masters Foreign Trade in Portuguese Antidumping.
+Languages Masters, Doctorate, International Business, English Study Master Doctorate in International Business in Spanish Medidas antidumping Study Doctorate in International Business in French Anti-dumping Masters Foreign Trade in Portuguese Antidumping.

-Trade Facilitation - Trade Facilitation Agreement (TFA) - Revised Kyoto Convention - Convention Harmonization of Frontier Controls of Goods.
+Trade Facilitation - Trade Facilitation Agreement - Kyoto Convention - Convention Harmonization of Frontier Controls of Goods.

 The Non-tariff Technical Measures related to Foreign Trade protection are implemented by the States, to counteract a particular adverse or negative effects of imports in the importing market.